Beth Stultz-Hairston

 Pet Sitters International President

-Beth Stultz-Hairston has worked in the pet-care industry for nearly two decades and joined the PSI team in 2004.
+Beth Stultz-Hairston has worked in the pet-care industry for more than two decades and joined the PSI team in 2004.
 She was named president of Pet Sitters International (PSI) in 2020.
 Beth is also the editor of Pet Sitter’s World magazine and the author of The Professional Pet Sitter’s Startup Guide.

 She is an award-winning writer and frequent contributor to various pet-related publications and has also spoken at industry conferences such as Barkworld Expo, CWA Annual Conference, the Texas Pet Sitters Conference and PSI’s Pet Sitter World Educational Conference.